- May 2026 booking availability update

 A child’s vocabulary is the words they can understand and use to express themselves.
-Children learn to talk by interacting with the people around them, and the language they are exposed to influences their vocabulary development.
+Children learn to talk by interacting with the people around them, and the language they are exposed to influences their early language development.
 Vocabulary development in the early years is important.

 Studies have shown that high-quality language exposure in the first three years positively impacts how easily children will learn to read, as well as their future academic success.
 Fortunately, there are plenty of ways parents and carers can help to enrich a child’s vocabulary development in the early years.